I Love Singapore – How Can I Stay?

-As Permanent Residents, your children can enjoy the benefits of structured and well thought out education syllabus, taught by trained and highly education teachers.
-Moreover, you can rest assured that the quality of education provided at local public schools is of a high standard, with specialisation courses offered to develop student’s specific areas of interest in most schools.
+As Permanent Residents, your children can enjoy the benefits of a structured and well-thought-out education syllabus, taught by trained and highly educated teachers.
+Moreover, you can rest assured that the quality of education provided at local public schools is of a high standard, with specialisation courses offered to develop students’ specific areas of interest in most schools.
 In addition, local public schools are significantly cheaper than international schools.

 What are my Chances of Being Approved?

-Given the many benefits of obtaining Permanent Residency in Singapore and the increasing number of qualified applicants applying for Permanent Residency, the chances of approval for Permanent Residency have understandably diminished over the years.
+Given the many benefits of obtaining a PR status in Singapore and the increasing number of qualified applicants applying for Permanent Residency, the chances of approval for Permanent Residency have understandably diminished over the years.

 As a government body, ICA takes a holistic view and assesses candidates not only on their qualifications and job prospects, but also bases its assessment on the needs of the nation in terms of skilled manpower, balance between the age groups, as well as other factors.

 Likewise, an individual who has qualifications and managerial experience in the manufacturing industry (a saturated industry) may find it more difficult than another candidate who has supervisory experience in nursing (a profession in high demand), simply because one industry is more in need of skilled workers than the other.

 So, while the process may be tedious, the benefits from obtaining Permanent Residency in Singapore are greatly beneficial.